FrancoSpeziali/html-js-asteroids-solution/DOCS/NORMAL.md

 ## Assignment 10 - What other improvements would you make?

+So far it's looking great, but what if we want to take it further?

 1. Add a title to the page

 2. Clean up the styles

+3. Let's add a little "bounce" to the player when they move the character using the keyboard.
+   - Create a new CSS animation